scheidan/WaMaSim/README.md

 ## Package development

-Install the packages `devtools`, `testthat`, and `roxygen2`.
+The packages `devtools`, `testthat`, and `roxygen2` are required.
-Workflow to build and test this package:
+To build and test this package use the follwing workflow:
 ```R
 library(devtools)